The Aviation Law Review: Romania

 The voluntary reporting system set up by the CIAS at the national level includes the possibility of reporting online on the CIAS website or by downloading the reporting forms from the website and submitting them using alternative means (fax, email, etc.).

-The CIAS ensures the anonymity of the reporters and of the persons nominated in the reports and uses the information in compliance with the provisions of Regulation No. 376/2014.
+The CIAS ensures the anonymity of reporters and the persons nominated in their reports and uses the information in compliance with the provisions of Regulation No. 376/2014.

-According to the RACT–REAC, the CIAS will manage the reports to prevent the use of information for purposes other than aviation safety and to properly ensure the confidentiality of the identity of the report and of the persons mentioned in the event reports.
+According to the RACT–REAC, the CIAS will manage the reports to prevent the use of information for purposes other than aviation safety and to properly ensure the confidentiality of the identity of reports and of the persons mentioned in event reports.
 The aim is to promote the concept of just culture (Article 4.2 of RACT–REAC).

 The year in review

 On 1 July 2018, the Cape Town Convention and the Aircraft Protocol entered into force in Romania.
 They were ratified through Law No. 252/2017.
 Romania made the following declaration: